alatras/quest-submission-scoring-App/README.md

 To set up and run the application on your local machine or a production environment, follow the instructions below.

-### Prerequisites

-- Node.js 14.x or higher
-- NPM 6.x or higher

 ### Installation

 Install the application dependencies: